apptainer/apptainer-userdocs/signNverify.rst

 The ``verify`` command will allow you to verify that a container has been signed using a PGP key.
-This ensures that the container image on your disk is a bit-for-bit resproduction of the original image.
+This ensures that the container image on your disk is a bit-for-bit reproduction of the original image.

 .. code::